 Does anybody know the origin of its name?
 There have been Twilly/Twilley families in Wandsworth for at least two centuries.
 The name looks as if it might be a corruption of a Huguenot name, such as "Tuilley", doesn't it.
 But alas none is listed on e.g. the Huguenots of Spitalfields website (whose coverage is rather broader than its name implies) — the nearest is "Tillet", which is perhaps too much of a stretch.

-That said, my old friend John Jackson, who taught at Earlsfield (or Tranmere Road) School in the 1960s, has told me the longtime head teacher there, Royston C. Twilley, said he was from local Huguenot stock.
+That said, my old friend John Jackson, who taught at Earlsfield (or Tranmere Road) School in the 1960s, recalls the longtime head teacher there, Royston C. Twilley, saying he was from local Huguenot stock.

 And as for this image . . .